Header Image 1

 (Special Educational Needs, Disabilities)

 At The Marvell College our view is that all young people deserve the opportunity to achieve their full potential.
-We welcome young people of all abilities and provide individualised support to ensure that students with SEND feel comfortable and confident to progress in their learning environment.
+We welcome young people of all abilities and provide individualised support to ensure that pupils with SEND feel comfortable and confident to progress in their learning environment.

 Through our pastoral systems and curriculum, we seek to provide opportunities to shine a light on and celebrate the talents that children and young people possess.